AIS-Package/ais-package.github.io/docs/Getting Started/basic use/BNSA.md

 showLastUpdateAuthor: true
 showLastUpdateTime: true
 last_update:
-  date: 2023/06/01
+  date: 2024/05/13
   author: João Paulo
 ---

-# Using the BNSA
+# Applying the BNSA
+The present example, available here, aims to demonstrate the application of the binary negative selection algorithm.
+This algorithm is used to classify samples with discrete characteristics.

 Access the Jupyter notebook with the code available [here](https://github.com/AIS-Package/aisp/blob/main/examples/BNSA/example_with_randomly_generated_dataset-en.ipynb)!

-## Importing Binary Negative Selection Algorithm.
+## Importing the BNSA algorithm

 ```python
 from aisp.NSA import BNSA
 ```
-## Randomly generating binary samples and splitting the data.
+## Generating samples
-### Function to generate binary samples

-In this function, samples of binary data with a degree of similarity below a defined threshold s are generated.
-However, the first 10% of the data is generated randomly, without taking into account the value of s.
-Furthermore, when there are already samples, unique samples are generated for the new class, ensuring that the random samples generated are not duplicated in different classes.
+Algorithm training and testing needs data samples.
+Thus, for the demonstration, two random classes were generated, using the following function:

 ```python
 import numpy as np